This Day In Literary History

-On May 9th, 1920, the famous English fantasy novelist Richard Adams was born in Newbury, Berkshire, England.
-In 1940, less than a year after England entered World War 2, Adams was studying history at Worcester College, Oxford.
+On May 9th, 1920, the famous English fantasy writer Richard Adams was born in Newbury, Berkshire, England.
+In 1940, less than a year after England entered World War II, Adams was studying history at Worcester College, Oxford.

 His education would be interrupted when he was drafted into the British Army.
 He served his tour of duty in the Middle East and India, but saw no action.
 After the war ended, Adams continued with his education and ultimately earned a Master's degree.

 After earning his Bachelor's degree, he took a job as a civil servant - Assistant Secretary to the Ministry of Housing and Local Government.
 When he wasn't working, Adams took up a new hobby - writing fiction.
 He loved making up stories to tell his daughters, Juliet and Rosamond.

 The girls loved their father's stories, but one particular tale, a story about a group of rabbits searching for a new home, was their favorite.
 They insisted that Dad turn it into a book someday.
 So he did.

 Watership Down, Richard Adams' first novel, was published in 1974.
 The modern fairy tale opened with Fiver, a young rabbit with the gift of prophecy, having a vision of his and his tribe's home being destroyed.
 Believing that the destruction is imminent, Fiver and his brother Hazel meet with the chief rabbit.